 Risk registers are simply records of risks that could significantly impact the performance of a project or that could simply prevent a project from being completed.
 A document like a project plan can list and describe such risks; so can an influence diagram in Analytica, which also allows the risks to then be connected to a model to show possible outcomes for project performance criteria such as quality, cost or timeliness.
 Certain organizations hold national risk registers for project managers who want to know if they’ve missed anything in their planning.

-If you’d like to know how Analytica, the modeling software from Lumina, can help you analyze risk in different types of project, then try a thirty day free evaluation of Analytica to see what it can do for you.» Back
+If you’d like to know how Analytica, the modeling software from Lumina, can help you analyze risk in different types of project, then try the free trial of Analytica to see what it can do for you.